Young People's Zone

 20. The first round will be read and shortlisted by staff and supporters of Coram Voice and Coram.
 Each shortlister will receive a batch of anonymised (identified by number references and age category only) submissions to read and score using the criteria above.
 Each shortlister will be emailed several submissions along with details of the criteria and how to score the submissions.
 Each submission will be judged by three shortlisters.
 The highest scoring submissions from each age category will be put through to the next round.

-21. If there are more than 24 entries achieving top scores there will be a second round of shortlisting.
-The second round will be judged in a shortlisting panel held in March 2018.
-The judges will read and score these anonymised stories using the same criteria above to produce a shortlist of the top six shortlisted entries per age category - 24 submissions all together.
+21. If there are more than 24 entries achieving top scores there will be a second round of shortlisting..
+The shortlisters will read and score these anonymised stories using the same criteria above to produce a shortlist of the top six shortlisted entries per age category - 24 submissions altogether.
 These will be put through to the final round.

 22. The top 24 entries will be read and judged by a guest panel.
 The judges will be finalised nearer the date but will not be Coram Voice or Coram staff and will have a literary and /or care background.
 There will be one third place, one second place and one winner for each age category.

-23. The top 24 shortlisted entrants (six in each age category) will be invited, along with two guests, to attend the awards ceremony at Coram in London on Monday, 9 April, 2018.
+23. The top 24 shortlisted entrants (six in each age category) will be invited, along with two guests, to attend the awards ceremony at HAVAS in London on Wednesday, 10th April, 2019.
 Full names of the finalists and overall winners will be announced during this ceremony, subject to parental consent.
 Unfortunately, Coram Voice is not able to meet any travel or accommodation costs associated with attending the awards ceremony.

 25. Prizes will be awarded to the 24 shortlisted candidates.
 The shortlisted candidates will receive a book voucher.
 Third place will receive a £25 Love-to-Shop voucher.
 Second place will receive a £50 Love-to-Shop voucher.
 The winners will receive £100 Love-to-Shop voucher.
 Further prizes and awards may be announced during the competition.